LehmannPi/vite-lp-pilot/README.md

 A simple landing page made with a design from figma using React, Vite, Typescript, SCSS and Jest for unit tests applying TDD

+### Furture steps

+- Will have unit tests with Jest

 ## Executing

 After cloning the repository, access the project folder and execute the commands below: